 Attrition as a factor

 With freelancers, the contracts may come and go.
 There are lesser chances of working with the same freelancer over a long time.
-This might result in suffering of the work quality, not all freelancers work on similar thinking or have an aligned take on a project.
+This might result in the suffering of the work quality, not all freelancers work on similar thinking or have an aligned take on a project.
 The constant disruption can hamper the working environment, along with loss of motivation for the other full-time employees due to inconvenience caused and inconsistency in working.

 During economic recessions or low demand periods for business, with freelancer you have the flexibility of not hiring any.
 This is a major advantage for start-ups and small businesses.
 In busier sessions you can have an extra team member and later cut-off ties as the period ends.
 With full-time employees, it brings the burden of additional cost during the low times.